Stryker Hip Replacement Overview - Modular Implants

-Patients with arthritis, hip disease or injury may restore mobility and relieve pain with an artificial hip.
-Hip implants now come in a variety of sizes, materials, and dimensions designed to fit each patient’s anatomy.
+An artificial hip can relieve pain and may restore mobility in patients with arthritis, hip disease or other joint injuries.
+Manufacturers now create hip implants in a variety of sizes, materials, and dimensions designed to fit each patient’s anatomy.
 While many total hip replacement systems are monoblock designs (i.e., one connected unit), Stryker makes modular implants.
 Surgeons use their components in partial as well as total hip replacement surgery.
-Each implant is made from a proprietary titanium TMZF alloy containing iron, zirconium and molybdenum.
-This proprietary blend is designed to resist corrosion and fretting, which causes metal-on-metal grinding as well as metallosis.
+Stryker manufactures each implant using a proprietary titanium TMZF alloy containing iron, zirconium and molybdenum.
+The company devised this proprietary blend to resist corrosion and fretting, which causes metal-on-metal grinding as well as metallosis.
 Flexible designs like these help surgeons custom-fit implants to closely resemble a patient’s anatomy.
 Learn more about the controversy surrounding these modular implants in our Stryker hip replacement overview.

 Stryker Hip Replacement Overview: Device Recall History